Southease Circular walk

 23. In 1.1 kilometres you pass the last houses visible to your left.
 In 130 metres the corner of the fence to your right is visible (beyond a metal trough).
 You stay on the sunken track in to the next field.
 In 440 metres you pass to the right of a fenced dew pond (in the next field).

-24. In 80 metres you continue on a gravel road (this is Gorham’s Lane, which you will encounter again in another 11 kms, so if the weather is horrible it would make for a good short cut – it leads through Telscombe, where there are no facilities).
+24. In 80 metres you continue on a gravel road (this is Gorham’s Lane, which you will encounter again in another 11 kms, so if the weather is horrible it would make for a good escape route – it leads through Telscombe, where there are no facilities).
 In 60 metres you pass a wooden signpost with 4 arms and several arrows.
 Ignore all the arms and take the path half left, the Greenwich Meridian Trail (before a cattle grid).

 25. E) Telscombe to Pickers Hill Farm (2.6 kms)

-26. Keep well to the left of a bench and information panel, heading to the right of woods and a house (300°) on a vehicle wide gravelly track.
+26. Keep well to the left of a bench and information panel, heading to the right of woods and towards a modern house (300°) on a vehicle wide gravelly track.
 In 440 metres go through a gate to the right of a cattle grid and turn right between fences.
 In 40 metres go through a wooden gate and continue along the left edge of the next field (350°) with wide views to your right.
 In 210 metres go through another wooden gate and through a metal gate in 150 metres, with an enclosed reservoir just ahead to your left.
 Continue with a barbed wire fence on your right, level and then downhill, then level again.
 In 600 metres there is a metal gate on your right, with a faded yellow arrow on the fence and a stone public footpath marker just ahead (GR 395043).

 27. For the remainder of this section, you have the option of the main walk, which continues ahead, or the short cut via Fore Hill, which takes the path to the right (described at the end of this section).
 It is also possible to continue on the main route a little further, then take a different short cut which very soon returns to the main walk, continuing via Breaky Bottom.
 Note that the Fore Hill route is entirely off-road whereas the Breaky Bottom option includes a short section on concrete.

 28. For the main route, ignore the metal gate on your right (GR 395043), taken by the Fore Hill short cut.
 Continue on a wide path with a barbed wire fence to your right.
 In 150 metres go through a metal gate by a field gate.
-The main route turns left here, at a post with blue and yellow arrows, but for the Breaky Bottom short cut, continue ahead and in 400 metres go through the metal gate on your right with yellow and blue arrows on a post (GR 393047) rejoining the main route where noted in section 6.
+The main route turns left here, at a post with blue and yellow arrows, but for the Breaky Bottom short cut, continue ahead and in 400 metres go through the metal gate on your right with yellow and blue arrows on a post (GR 393047) rejoining the main route where noted in section F.

 29. The main route continues on a wide grassy path, downhill along the left edge of a large field, with housing visible ahead on the skyline.
 In 470 metres continue in the next field, now level on a probably muddy path.
 In 160 metres the path turns to the right towards Pickers Hill Farm, now downhill again.
 In 310 metres you pass to the left of a barn and in 15 metres to the right of a signpost with blue arrows, ignoring the path to the left.